msfjarvis/msfjarvis.dev/content/posts/using-retrofit-to-disguise-scraping-as-a-rest-api/index.md

 +++
+date = "2023-09-13T12:38:10+05:30"
+draft = true
+lastmod = "2023-09-13T12:38:10+05:30"
-title = "Using Retrofit to disguise scraping as a REST API" date = "2023-09-13T07:08:10.659Z" lastmod = "2023-09-13T07:08:10.659Z" summary = "We've all used Retrofit to interact with REST APIs for as long as we can remember, but what if there was no API?" draft = true
+summary = "We've all used Retrofit to interact with REST APIs for as long as we can remember, but what if there was no API?" title = "Using Retrofit to disguise scraping as a REST API"
 +++

 Square's Retrofit is best known for being the gold standard of REST clients in the JVM/Android ecosystem, but it's excellent API design also lends itself to great extensibility which we will leverage today.